-Apart from promising more exchange of information on terrorism, the EU is also an active provider of capacity-building in the fight against terrorism at the bilateral and at the multilateral level.
-At the bilateral level the ENP countries are among the main beneficiary countries of counter-terrorism technical assistance projects.
-In fact, Algeria and Morocco were the two countries in which pilot projects on counter-terrorism were conducted conducted (Council of the European Union, 2007a).
-These projects focus on administrative capacity-building; they normally concentrate on police cooperation, justice cooperation, customs cooperation and border management.
-The projects normally also include efforts to upgrade antimoney laundering legislation and activities on combating the financing of terrorism.
-It is at times difficult to clearly separate technical assistance on terrorism from that provided to combat other forms of organised and economic crime30.
+A part from promising more exchange of information on terrorism the EU is also an active provider of capacity building in the fight against terrorism at the bilateral and at the multilateral level.
+At the bilateral level the ENP countries are among the main beneficiary countries of counterterrorism technical assistance projects.
+In fact, Algeria and Morocco were the two countries in which pilot projects on counterterrorism were conducted.
+These projects focus on administrative capacity building; they normally concentrate on police cooperation, justice cooperation, customs cooperation and border management.
+The projects normally also include efforts to upgrade anti money laundering legislation and activities on combating the financing of terrorism.
+It is at times difficult to clearly separate technical assistance on terrorism from that provided to combat other forms of organised and economic crime.30

 At the regional level we find the Euromed Police and Justice projects.
-The Euromed Police project is being implemented by the European Police College (European Police College, 2006).
+The Euromed Police project is being implemented by the European Police College.
 Little information is available about this programme.
-What is known is that the CEPOL project focuses on transmitting best practices in the area of policing to the Mediterranean partner countries.31 A short glimpse at the Euromed Synopses confirms that the fight against terrorism is one of the issues on which training sessions have been carried out32.
-In the framework of the Euromed Justice regional project the EU cooperates with the European Institute for Public Administration, EIPA, in carrying out seminars on a number of questions related to terrorism.
+What is known is that the CEPOL project focuses on transmitting best practices in the area of policing to the Mediterranean partner countries.
+A short glimpse at the Euromed Synopses confirms that the fight against terrorism is one of the issues on which training sessions have been carried out.31 In the framework of the Euromed Justice regional project the EU cooperates with the European Institute for Public Administration, EIPA, in carrying out seminars on a number of questions related to terrorism.
 A strong focus in the Euromed Justice programme has been laid on prosecuting the financing of terrorism.
-The seminars are geared towards high-level magistrates in the ENP countries.
-They should then disseminate the knowledge they gained in these seminars to the lower-level judges in their home countries33.
+The seminars are geared towards high level magistrates in the ENP countries.
+They should then disseminate the knowledge they gained in these seminars to the lower level judges in their home countries.
+32

 One the whole in the fight against terrorism we observe a tendency on the side of the EU to intensify contacts with the Mediterranean countries on the bilateral and the regional level.
-In exchange for political dialogue on terrorism the EU offers an intensification of information exchange, technical assistance and capacity-building for the law enforcement authorities in the partner countries.
-For the most part the EU has to rely on transmitting 'software' to the partner countries in the form of dialogue and capacity-building.
-The reason for this is that the 'hardware', such as infrastructure support, intelligence, military, policemen and gendarmes, are not part of the EU competences.
-Good contacts with the member states are indispensable in the international fight against terrorism, because many partner countries are interested in the 'hardware', which only the member states can provide.
+In exchange for political dialogue on terrorism the EU offers an intensification of information exchange, technical assistance and capacity building for the law enforcement authorities in the partner countries.
+For the most part the EU has to rely on transmitting 'software' to the partner countries in the form of dialogue and capacity building.
+The reason for this is that the 'hardware', such as infrastructure support, intelligence, military, police men and gendarmes are not part of the EU competences.
+Good contacts with the member states are indispensable in the international fight against terrorism, because many